FynnHunt/cv/README.md

 Thanks for visiting my CV repo.
-To view my CV/Website please visit https://fynnhunt.github.io/cv/
+To find out more about me please view my CV/Website at https://fynnhunt.github.io/cv/